BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

         function compares TCS value against one another to pick the value that provides the best morphological discrimination between training conditions

+In addition there are four optional arguments:

   - **method**: this is a string identifying which method users want to use to optimise the Inflammation Index
       - ‘p value’ uses the smallest p value
       - ‘AUC’ uses a ROC-AUC analysis

-In addition there are two optional arguments:
+      - Defaults to ‘AUC’
   - **noDesc**: this is an integer vector of the number of ‘best’ descriptors to compare to one another
       - Defaults to 5:15